Your Wisconsin Gun Lawyer

 - Manufacturer to register machine guns

 - Possession of short−barreled shotgun or short−barreled rifle

 - Possession of a firearm

-- Use or possession of a handgun and an armor−piercing bullet during crime
+- Use or possession of handgun & armor−piercing bullet during a crime

 - Restrictions on use of facsimile firearms

 - Firearm silencers